 - Log on to the ApsaraDB for MongoDB console.

-- In the upper-left corner of the home page, select the region where the target instance is located.
+- In the upper-left corner of the page, select the resource group and the region of the target instance.

-- Locate the target instance and click its instance ID.
+- Find the target instance and click its ID.

-- Click Set Alarm Rule to jump to the CloudMonitor console.
+- Click Set Alert Rule.
+You are redirected to the Cloud Monitor console.

 - ApsaraDB for MongoDB-Instance Copy